-Have you ever wondered why do the laptops have i3, i5, i7, etc. mentioned on them?
+Have you ever wondered why do laptops have i3, i5, i7, etc. mentioned on them?

 “i” stands for brand Intel.
-It is Intel’s microprocessor that is installed inside the laptop and the numbers simply represent a generation.
-The higher the number the better is the laptop.
+It is Intel’s microprocessor that is installed inside the laptop and the numbers simply represent a generation of computers.
+The higher the number the better the laptop.
 In the 3rd generation, the CPU was purely dual-core while, the i5 and i7 are quad cores.
 The generation simply means the speed of doing tasks is higher.

 In this article, we will understand what CPU is and everything about it in detail.

 The CPU is an integral part of the computer.
 It can be referred to as commander in chief for all the tasks performed by the computer thus, the name CPU or Central Processing Unit.

 Just as the brain is responsible for all voluntary actions of a human body the CPU is the brain behind all tasks of the computer.
 It receives input, processes it, and gives output to the required unit.

 The CPU consists of 2 parts – ALU and CU.
 Under these two parts are different components responsible for the intricate working of the CPU.